-There is a lot of ships in Manta point and everyone are looking for Manta.
-Hubby and I prepared our gears and ready to jump when boat crew told us to jump.
-The water is around 4 meters deep and the current is strong because that’s what these Manta like.
+There are already several boats in Manta point and everybody are looking for Manta.
+Hubby and I had our gears and ready to jump when boat crew told us to jump.
+The water was around 4 meters deep, but the current is strong because that’s what these Manta like.
 So we only jumped to the water when see some Manta.
-I spotted one Manta on on my first jump but It was too far for a picture.
-I got lucky on my second jump, I got to see 4 mantas and managed to take some pictures.
+I spotted one Manta on on my first jump in the water but she was too far for a picture.
+I got lucky on my second jump, and got to see 4 mantas and managed to take some pictures.
 Holding underwater camera and trying to focus on capturing these manta while trying to myself float in the strong current ain’t an easy feat to be honest lol.
 These pictures I took aren’t the best but I am proud of myself.

-Satisfied finally seeing Manta with my own eyes we finally leave the place and head to Pulau Kanawa where we’re going to dock for the night
+Satisfied to finally see Manta from the water with my own eyes, we finally sailed to Pulau Kanawa where we’re going to dock for the night.